Corporate Governance Statement

 The Board has agreed that going forward, appointments to the Board will be made by the Nominations Committees in line with recommendations of the Code, to facilitate the business of the Board.
-The chairman of this committee and the membership will be determined once the recruitment of the two new non-executive directors is complete in 4Q 2018.
+The chairman of this committee and the membership will be determined once the new Board is complete.

 Health, Safety and Environment (HSE) Committee

 As of this date, the HSE Committee will no longer be a formal board committee, but will be continued as a management committee, chaired by the CTO, reporting to the CEO, who in turn will update the Board.